php-ru/symfony-docs-ru/reference/constraints/Valid.rst

 **type**: ``boolean`` **default**: ``true``

-If this constraint is applied to a property that holds an array of objects, then each object in that array will be validated only if this option is set to ``true``.
+If this constraint is applied to a ``Traversable``, then all containing values will be validated if this option is set to ``true``.
+This option is ignored on
+arrays: Arrays are traversed in either case.
+Keys are not validated.

 .. include:: /reference/constraints/_payload-option.rst.inc

+.. include:: /reference/constraints/_groups-option.rst.inc

 .. ready: no
-.. revision: a4440f903683700db6b3cbd281387684af93bc42
+.. revision: e68678a6ed63e2ce2c214adf293cfa04bf7f555c